Find out who we are.

 Kimberly is client focussed with an emphasis on quality advice and results and she takes pride in a high level of service for clients.
 Recent experience includes intensive due diligence and the acquisition of large scale commercial property as well as a large scale business acquisition and company amalgamations.

-Kimberly has also been a regular contributor to the New Zealand Law Journal from 2010 and takes an active interest in the evolution and development of New Zealand law.
+Kimberly has also been a contributor to the New Zealand Law Journal, a seminar presenter for the Auckland District Law Society and she takes an active interest in the evolution and development of New Zealand law.

 In her spare time, Kimberly enjoys running, mountain biking, freestyle jetskiing and a range of outdoor activities.